Sheet Pan Sesame Chicken and Veggies is perfect for meal prep and an easy weeknight dinner. One pan makes clean up a breeze!

 Ingredients

-- 1 pound boneless, skinless chicken breasts cut into bite-sized pieces
+- 1 pound boneless, skinless chicken breasts or thighs, cut into bite-sized pieces

 - ¼ cup coconut aminos or soy sauce